Software name : VLC

 The easiest way to open audio and video files is the method of drag-and-drop directly into VLC.

-In this example, we're opening a sample video of "Keyboard Cat."
+In this example, we're opening a sample video of "Flowers."
 Both the video file and the icon to launch VLC are on the desktop.
-This particular video file is a .WMV file type, which is supported by VLC.
+This particular video is a .MOV file type, which is supported by VLC.

 To drag-and-drop a file into VLC:

 1. Hover the mouse pointer over the file.

 2. Click and hold the left mouse button.

 3. Still holding the left mouse button, move the pointer to the VLC icon and release the left mouse button.

 Another method of opening an audio or video file is through the menu.

 To open an audio or video file using the menu:

 1. On the menu, click Media > Open File….